Zazzzles/Reading/README.md

 # Reading
-A list of articles and other resources for reference
+A list of articles and other resources for reference as I discover them.

 ### Firebase ###